rcedgar/jupiter/README.md

 Python scripts to generate plots from [ViennaRNA](https://github.com/ViennaRNA) output.

+Written in "pidgin" python with no external dependencies (no third-party libaries).

 Generating a plot is a two-step process.
 Input is a ViennaRNA postscript (ps) file.
 The first step converts ps to TSV, the second step converts TSV to SVG.